wuruoyun/vue-component-lib-starter/README.md

 Sooner or later, you will find that creating a component library is much better than having all components inside your app project.
 A component library force you remove app specific logic from your components, makes it possible to reuse them in other apps.

 Once the components are in a libraray, documentation becomes critical.
 This starter project includes a documentation app powered by VuePress.
 It not only documents the usage of the component, but also provides a testing bed during the development of components.
-See example [here](http://wuruoyun.github.io/vue-component-lib-starter).
+See the generated documentation app [here](https://sharp-babbage-154f0a.netlify.com/).

 ## Setup